Part of Economics & Reserves Suite — $499/mo

 Disposal MethodCost RangeNotes

-Own SWD well CAPEX$1M – $5MDepends on depth, permitting, surface facilities
+Own SWD well CAPEXUse AFE, offset permits, and current service quotesDepends on depth, casing design, completion, permitting, monitoring, and surface facilities

 Regional Variations